chasenunez/DEVO_validator/README.md

 #### 5.2 **Using Frictionless in Python for Backend Validation (QC)**:

-Once the preliminary check has been done by the researchers, Scientific IT staff can run Python scripts to validate datasets automatically before upload.
+Once the preliminary check has been done by the researchers, Scientific IT staff can run a Python script (or work in the console) to validate datasets automatically before upload.
 This is done by defining a custom **schema** that specifies the expected structure and rules for the dataset.

 ```python
 # Install Frictionless Framework if necessary